 - Add the dry ingredients to the bowl with the wet ingredients and mix until just combined, approx. 15 seconds, taking care not to overmix.

 - Heat your pizzelle iron to your desired level (I like mine medium to medium-high crispness, so I selected around 3 1/2 on the iron's "1 to 5" crispness scale).
-I brushed the top and bottom of the iron with a small amount of cooking spray to ensure there wouldn't be any sticking.
+I brush the top and bottom of the iron with a small amount of oil or cooking spray to ensure there wouldn't be any sticking.

 - Add batter to the center of the bottom grid and repeat for the remaining grids in your iron.
 As the batter will spread when you close the iron, do not completely cover the pizzelle grid with batter.
 My iron produces 4-inch full-sized pizzelle and the accompanying booklet suggests adding 1 1/2 - 2 tsp batter.
 Adjust to less if you're looking for smaller pizzelle.